Derecho-Project/cascade/src/applications/tests/cascade_chain/README.md

 These two steps only need to be done once per test session; you can then run any number of "put" and "get" commands, such as `put_with_signature` and `get_and_verify`.

 When you are ready to end the test, make sure to use the `quit` command on the client before shutting down the servers (by pressing Enter).
 If you shut down the servers first, the client will hang when it attempts to send a "graceful disconnect" to the server it was communicating with.

+## Configuration 2: primary_test_cfg

+This is the configuration used for performance testing of the CascadeChain primary site by itself, with no backup sites configured.
+It contains per-node configuration files for 8 nodes that should configure them in the following layout:

+* CascadeMetadataService: n0
+* PersistentCascadeStore: n1, n2, n3
+* SignatureCascadeStore: n4, n5, n6
+* Client: n7

+The Derecho contact node is n0.

+**Configuration files**: Achieving this layout requires each node to load several configuration files, although fewer than chain_pipeline_cfg since WanAgent is not used.
+Some of the configuration files are stored in the per-node configuration folders, and some are stored in the parent directory (primary_test_cfg) and symlinked into the per-node folders during the CMake build process.
+After building with CMake, each node configuration folder in the output directory will contain the following files:

+* derecho_node-fractus.cfg
+* derecho-fractus.cfg (*symlink to ../derecho-fractus.cfg*)
+* dfgs.json (*symlink to ../dfgs.json*)
+* layout.json (*symlink to ../layout.json*)
+* test_private_key.pem
+* udl_dlls.cfg (*symlink to ../udl_dlls.cfg*)

+Following the same naming convention as chain_pipeline_cfg, the derecho config files have the suffix `-fractus` to indicate they should be used on the Fractus cluster, but there is no `-local` version since it doesn't make sense to run a performance test locally.
+Also, note that the private keys are already included, since this configuration will never be run in a "production" setting and it's not important to keep them secret.